Luke 6,12-26

 3. What does it mean that “yours is the kingdom of God”?

-Jesus describes here the price of following him.
-When we follow him this way, we get the kingdom of God as a reward in the end of our earthly life.
+Jesus describes the reward of following Him.
+If we follow Him faithfully, we will receive the Kingdom of God at the end of our earthly life.

 4. How can someone “rejoice and leap for joy” when they are hated for Jesus’ sake?